errohankumar/Music-Machine-Learning/README.md

 ## Web App to cluster Spotify Playlist tracks
-The app has been developed using Python K-Medoids and deployed on Heroku.
+The app has been developed using Python and Sklearn's K-Medoids algorithm to cluster music.
+The user can select their own playlist from spotify.
+The app has been deployed on Heroku.

 Following are the dependencies: